JayWan/JayWan.github.io/_posts/2017-10-13-Ruby On Rails Framework.md

 end
 {% endhighlight %}

-NOTE: ApplicationController is practically the class which every other controller in you application is going to inherit from (although this is not mandatory in any mean).
-In this case, :is_logged_in is an instance method in `appication_controller.rb`.
+NOTE: `ApplicationController` is practically the class **which every other controller in you application is going to inherit from** (although this is not mandatory in any mean).
+In this case, :is_logged_in is an instance method in `application_controller.rb`.
 {: .notice}